TheBuleGanteng/computer-vision-classification/README.md

 **Key Deliverables:**
 - ✅ Fix bug that occurs when multiple trials are running simultaniously and the first trial completed is considered trial_1 and the second trial completed is trial_0.
 This does not make sense for the user.
 Instead, the first trial completed should be trial_0, the second trial completed should be trial_1, etc.
-- Ensure use of multiple GPUs as determined by concurrent_workers in in OptimizationConfig in optimizer.py
+- ✅ Ensure use of multiple GPUs as determined by concurrent_workers in in OptimizationConfig in optimizer.py
-- Migrate final model training to GPU.
+- ✅ Migrate final model training to GPU.
 Currently, this still happens on local CPU, even when the trials are done on the runpod proxy GPU.
 This will include getting the correct status updates for that final model build from the runpod proxy GPU, similar to what is done with the trials.
+- 🔄 When a job is cancelled, I believe the polling continues, which throws JS console errors.
+The polling should stop when a job is cancelled, so as to avoid this.
-- Implemenation of any additional functionality needed to ensure clean operation when using runpod proxy GPU (for example, automatic cleanup of existing runpod jobs when an ongoing job is cancelled).
+- 🔄 When an optimization (Optuna + final model build) completes and I click the "start optimization" button again to start a new optimization, I see the following error: - 🔄 Implemenation of any additional functionality needed to ensure clean operation when using runpod proxy GPU (for example, automatic cleanup of existing runpod jobs when an ongoing job is cancelled).
 Clicking the cancel run button in the UI should cancel the process and clear the runpod jobs, regardless of whether the optuna hyperparameter exploration process is underway or the final model building is underway.

+- 🔄 Implemenation of any additional functionality needed to ensure clean operation when using runpod proxy GPU (for example, automatic cleanup of existing runpod jobs when an ongoing job is cancelled).
+Clicking the cancel run button in the UI should cancel the process and clear the runpod jobs, regardless of whether the optuna hyperparameter exploration process is underway or the final model building is underway.
+- 🔄 When a job is cancelled while in progress, the status section (the bars, epochs, etc) persist in the state they were when the job was cancelled.
+This should be replaced by the text "Job cancelled" to make it clear to the user that the job is no longer underway.

-- UI feature (checkbox) that allows the toggling on/off of runpod proxy GPU resources
+- 🔄 UI feature (checkbox) that allows the toggling on/off of runpod proxy GPU resources

 ---